 Our student staff members are nationally Certified Peer Educators.
 Tutors are graduate and undergraduate students who have excelled in the courses they tutor.
 Tutors are required attend training sessions throughout the academic year.

 The Academic Learning Center is not a homework or proofreading service.
 Peer Educators teach skills to enable students to be successful on their own.
 Tutors may demonstrate the theory, provide a detailed explanation, or solve a similar type of homework problem, but not solve the homework problem itself.
 Examples may be devised or obtained from a textbook.
-Tutors are not allowed to work with students on take-home tests.
-If a student arrives at The Academic Learning Center with a test and claims the instructor granted permission for assistance with the test, tutors should request to speak with the instructor to confirm the permission, or direct the student to the Manager of Academic Success Resources.
+Tutors are not allowed to work with students on take-home tests, or any material that will be submitted for a grade or evaluation.
+Writing consultants will work with students on organization, clarity, academic language and style, but will not proofread or edit assignments.

 The Academic Learning Center (tutoring, writing support) is located in the Science and Engineering Building #14.
 This is located on the academic quad, next to Flower Hall.